rolker/project11/SettingUpASimulationEnvironment.md

     git clone https://github.com/CCOMJHC/marine_msgs.git
     git clone https://github.com/CCOMJHC/mission-plan.git

+Install additional ROS packages available for apt-get

+    sudo apt install ros-lunar-geographic-msgs
+    sudo apt install ros-lunar-geodesy

-Obtain the asv_msgs and asv_srvs packages from the shared drive.
+Finally, obtain the asv_msgs and asv_srvs packages from the Project11 shared drive.
 They cannot (yet) be made public on github or similar repository.

+## Fetching Project11 ROS Packages (contributor version)
+The standard way in "git" to contribute code and other changes back into a repository is to "fork" the repository first.
+This creates a copy of the repository in your own github account that you can modify as you wish.
+But you cannot modify the code in the forked version of the repository directly, because it is on the github server.
+Rather you make a "clone" of if on your local machine where you can make changes and "push" them back to your forked copy on github.
+Finally, if you want to contribute your changes back to the original offical CCOMJHC repository you navigate to that repo on github and create a "pull request".
+This is a request for the maintainer of the CCOMJHC repository to "pull" your changes back into the original repository.
+If he/she agrees with your suggested changes, your request will be granted and your code will become part of the official archive.

+Thus instead of simply cloning the repositories as shown above, you may want to first fork them into your own github account and clone them from there.
+You can then set a "remote" upstream head which also allows you to pull changes from the CCOMJHC repository to keep your own version up to date.

+## Build the packages
 Attempting to build the catkin workspace will reveal missing packages.

     cd ~/project11/catkin_ws
     catkin_make

-An error message complaining that CMake config files for geographic_msgs cannot be found.
-They can be installed from the package manager.

-    sudo apt install ros-lunar-geographic-msgs

-A similar error occurs for a missing geodesy package.

-    sudo apt install ros-lunar-geodesy

 Once catkin_make completes without error in ~/project11/catkin_ws/, we can try starting the simulation.